Enkelian/Obstruction/README.md

 # Obstruction
-A simple example of Jinterface.
+A simple example of Jinterface usage.

 Run this project in IntelliJ with JDK11.
 You'll also need Erlang.